mishajw/kipa/README.md

 ## What is KIPA?

 KIPA is a look-up service for finding out which IP addresses belong to a public key.
-Each node on the KIPA network allows itself to be looked up by its key, and is used for looking up other nodes in the network.
+Everyone on the KIPA network allows themselves to be looked up by their key, and is helps to look up others in the network.

 It is **distributed**, meaning that there is no single server on which the network relies (backed up by [benchmarks](./docs/benchmarks.md#reliability)).